dtorresxp/odoo-guides/en-uk/o13/ce/o13/en-uk-o13-ce-o13-guides.md

   ![apps](/doc/img/apps.png) | o:Sales
   Quotes are highly customizable in a wysiwyg window
   There are three new buttons in Document's preview: b:AddShipping, b:AddCoupon and b:AddPromotions
-  These were EE only options in previous versions
+  These were Enterprise Ed. only options in previous versions
-  Also these are in m:Products
+  Also these buttons are in m:Products
 - ###### Website
   ![apps](/doc/img/apps.png) | o:Website
   New analytics Dashboard, including all your websites